 Housing costs in Beltsville are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Maryland.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Beltsville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Beltsville is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Beltsville who work in office and administrative support (16.68%), sales jobs (9.54%), and management occupations (8.29%).
+Unlike some towns, Beltsville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Beltsville are a mix of both white- and blue-collar jobs.
+Overall, Beltsville is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Beltsville who work in office and administrative support (12.84%), maintenance occupations (8.70%), and sales jobs (8.62%).

 Also of interest is that Beltsville has more people living here who work in computers and math than 95% of the places in the US.